Our stroke rehabilitation services have an average length of stay of 19.2 days for patients admitted after having a stroke.

 What does this data mean?

-The average length of stay for patients with stroke at Children’s was 20.4 days in 2011.
-A shorter length of stay demonstrates that our patients were able to return home with their families sooner.
+The average length of stay for patients with stroke at Children’s was 19.2 days in 2014.
+A shorter length of stay demonstrates that our patients completed their rehab program and returned home with their families.

 Why is this important?

 Our Rehabilitation Services for patients who have suffered a stroke are designed to get patients to a functional level necessary to return home and to the community.
-In 2011, our patients returned home more than five days sooner than the national average.
+Our patients returned home three days sooner than the national average.

 How does Children’s make sure we are giving high-quality care?

 - The team is managed by a pediatric physiatrist (rehabilitation and physical medicine doctor).
 The team meets weekly to discuss treatment goals and each patient’s progress and discharge plan.

 - The Rehabilitation pediatric staff provides care through a coordinated process that involves a multidisciplinary team.
 This helps maintain high-quality care throughout the patient’s treatment.